Hunter Henry Player Prop Bets for NFL Week 18 | New England vs. Miami 1/9/2022

 Matchup vs. Miami

-- Against the Dolphins, Henry has averaged 30.4 receiving yards per game in his five career matchups, 1.1 fewer than his over/under for Sunday's game.
+- Henry has averaged 30.4 receiving yards per game in his five career matchups against the Dolphins, 2.1 fewer than his over/under for Sunday's game.

-- Henry has caught a touchdown pass against the Dolphins twice, but did not have multiple TDs in either of those games.
+- In five matchups with the Dolphins, Henry has had a touchdown catch twice, but never more than one in any single game.

-- The Dolphins are giving up 249.4 passing yards per game this season, the NFL's 19th-ranked pass defense.
+- This week Henry will face the NFL's 19th-ranked pass defense (249.4 yards allowed per game).

 Recent Performances

-- In last week's game against the Jaguars, Henry was targeted five times and racked up three catches for 37 yards.
+- Against the Jaguars last week, Henry was targeted five times and totaled 37 yards on three receptions.

-- Henry has also added 123 yards on 10 grabs and two touchdowns over his last three outings.
-He was targeted 19 times and put up 41.0 receiving yards per game.
+- Over his last three outings, Henry has 123 receiving yards on 10 receptions (19 targets), with two touchdowns, averaging 41.0 yards per game.

 Henry's New England Teammates